-1. Metric: Worker/Parent Visit Completion:

-- This is measured by each parent having a minimum of one visit per month with the worker. - The expected performance benchmark in Phase I is 50%.
+- 1. Metric: Worker/Parent Visit Completion: - This is measured by each parent having a minimum of one visit per month with the worker. - The expected performance benchmark in Phase I is 50%.

 Worker/parent visits is a data report that Children's Division produces to monitor frequency for federal reporting.
 Both Children's Division and Foster Care Case Management staff receive monthly data by provider and county.
-Chart 20 shows the percentage of parents of children in foster care that were visited.
-It should be noted that GC (6ZT) Great Circle discontinued at the end of April 2023 and is now a part of KVC (6ZV) KVC Missouri.
-Their data would be reflected in 6ZV in May and June 2023.
+Chart 16 shows the percentage of parents of children in foster care that were visited.